Healthy Homes Assessment Te Mata Hills

 Home Assessments Te Mata Hills for Rental Properties

-There are many things to be able to examine during an house evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-Some examples include:
+There are many concerns you should look for when conducting the home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+The most common are:

 • Does the house have enough air circulation, including extractor fans?

-The repercussions of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling can have a significant impact for property managers and landlords.
-For professional advice, call today and book your rental property house assessment.
+The consequences of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy services ruling can be extremely costly for landlords and property managers.
+For professional assistance, get in touch today to book your rental property home assessment.

 home assessments for rental properties